Which treatment for advanced lung cancer?

 Treating a blocked airway

-If the cancer is blocking, or partly blocking, an airway and making you breathless your doctor may suggest one of several different treatment options to relieve the blockage.
-These may include radiotherapy, radiofrequency ablation, photodynamic therapy, cryotherapy or laser therapy.
+If the cancer is partly blocking an airway and making you breathless, your doctor may suggest one of several different treatment options to relieve the blockage.
+These may include radiotherapy, radiofrequency ablation, photodynamic therapy, cryotherapy, electric current treatment (electrocautery) or laser therapy.

 Treating fluid on the lung (pleural effusion)